sde-coursepack/sde-coursepack.github.io/modules/objects/_posts/2000-04-12-Polymorphism.md

 This isn't a dramatic change.
 If the only thing Object-orientation gives us is the dot operator, I can't imagine it would be a big deal.

-No, they key contribution of Object-orientation is **polymorphism**.
+No, the key contribution of Object-orientation is **polymorphism**.
 The idea that a single class can have many shapes, and thus instances of that class can be used in different contexts!

 ## Liskov Substitution Principle